Loughborough Grammar School

-Loughborough Grammar School is an independent boys’ day and boarding school in Loughborough, Leicestershire, in the English public school tradition.
+Loughborough Grammar School is a private boys’ day and boarding school in Loughborough, Leicestershire, in the English public school tradition.
 It was founded in 1495 with money left in the will of Thomas Burton, and has been a member of the Headmasters' and Headmistresses' Conference since 1962.
-It occupies approximately 110 acres of land, including a 39-acre main campus in central Loughborough and a 70-acre sports field in nearby Quorn.
+It occupies approximately 110 acre of land, including a 39 acre main campus in central Loughborough and a 70 acre sports field in nearby Quorn.

 It is one of four schools within the Loughborough Schools Foundation, along with Loughborough High School, Fairfield Preparatory School, and Loughborough Nursery.

 The Schools Foundation are separate independent schools in their own right but share a board of governors.
 In line with the charitable intent of its founders, Loughborough Grammar School and Loughborough High School offer a number of means-tested bursaries, called School Assisted Places (SAPs), which cover up to 100% of fees.

+The school was inspected by the Independent Schools Inspectorate in 2021, where it achieved a rating of 'excellent' in all categories.

 History

-Loughborough Grammar School was founded after Thomas Burton, a prosperous wool merchant from the town, who left money for priests to pray for his soul upon his death in 1495; these priests went on to found the school.
+Loughborough Grammar School was founded following a bequest by Thomas Burton, a prosperous wool merchant from the town, who left money for priests to pray for his soul upon his death in 1495; these priests went on to found the school.

-Loughborough Grammar is one of England's oldest schools, pre-dating similar institutions such as Radley, Harrow, Winchester, and Westminster by a number of centuries.
-Alongside Radley, Winchester, Harrow, Eton, and Dulwich, it is one of a small number of independent boarding schools in Britain that remain for boys only.
-Notable old boys include: Sir Thomas Abney, who founded the Bank of England; Charles McCurdy, who played a central role in the reforming Liberal Party of the early 20th century; Rev. George Davys, who educated the young Queen Victoria; and the flying ace Air Vice Marshal Johnnie Johnson, who destroyed more Luftwaffe aircraft than any other British pilot.
+Loughborough Grammar is one of England's oldest schools, and it is one of a small number of independent boarding schools, alongside institutions such as Harrow, Radley and Winchester in Britain that remain for boys only.
+Notable old boys include: Sir Thomas Abney, Lord Mayor of London and a founder of the Bank of England; Charles McCurdy, who played a central role in the reforming Liberal Party of the early 20th century; Rev. George Davys, who educated the young Queen Victoria; and the flying ace Air Vice Marshal Johnnie Johnson, who destroyed more Luftwaffe aircraft than any other British pilot.
 Former masters of the school include the former government minister Lord Elton and author Colin Dexter.

 The school was founded in the Parish Church in the centre of Loughborough in 1495.
-By 1818 the Foundation encompassed three schools, all located on the same site - the Grammar School, with 20 boys, the Reading School, with 120 boys, and the Writing School, with 80 boys.
+By 1818 the Foundation encompassed three schools, all located on the same site — the Grammar School, with 20 boys, the Reading School, with 120 boys, and the Writing School, with 80 boys.

 By 1844, while still located at the Churchgate site, the Grammar School had declined to just eight pupils under the ageing headmaster Stevenson, who was 72 by then.
 This crisis prompted the trustees of the Thomas Burton Charity to seek a new location for the school, leading to the move to Burton Walks, as it was the only significant enough piece of land owned by the charity.
 In 1846 the trustees of the charity applied to use the land to create a public park with a new school at its centre, and two years later 144 of the principal residents of Loughborough applied to the Attorney General for the use to include public walks.